Kellojo/Offline-Docs/README.md

 Where `Kelp-Settings-2` is the slugified version of the heading you want to link to.

 ## Roadmap
+- Support dark and light mode (currently only supports dark mode)
+- Support infinite folder nesting (currently only supports folders on the root level)
 - Improved image embedding (only embedd images once)
-- Support infinite nesting (currently only supports folders on the root level)
 - Support phones and make the pages more responsive